-SBSD is a participant-driven framework for systemic design that integrates systems thinking and storytelling in seeking community-developed solutions to wicked problems
+Story-Based Systemic Design (SBSD) is a participant-driven framework for systemic design that integrates systems thinking and storytelling in seeking community-developed solutions to wicked problems.

 The Human-Centered Design (HCD) framework facilitates change.
 Story-Based Systemic Design (SBSD) is a related approach that works to integrate systems thinking throughout the process.
 The goal is to help people use systemic design to change the systems they interact with to foster more desirable outcomes.
 Social innovation and sustainability are central to the process.

-Story-Based Systemic Design differs from prominent design frameworks in three important ways:
+Story-Based Systemic Design differs from prominent design frameworks in three important ways:1

 SBSD explicitly integrates system thinking processes throughout the framework.
 In other frameworks, it’s up to the facilitator to make this a part of the process.2

-3 SBSD’s process shifts the process leader’s role.
-Instead of being the lead problem solver, they’re tasked with taking on a more facilitative role wherein they enable communities to solve their own problems.
+SBSD shifts the process leader’s role.
+Instead of being the lead problem solver, they’re tasked with taking on a more facilitative role wherein they work to enable groups to solve their own problems.
 Participants bring their diverse knowledge and expertise, as well as the experience of living with the circumstances of the challenge, as they work collaboratively to develop solutions.
 The process leader helps them find their way as they guide the groups through a variety of lessons, processes, and exercises.
 The overarching goal is to empower groups and individuals to solve their own problems.
-The facilitator revolves through roles like being an instructor, a coach, a companion, or a sounding board, rather than the expert with all of the answers.
-The overwhelming complexity of systemic design challenges obviates the possibility of lone heroes solving wicked problems.
-Instead, SBSD leads help participants to take on ever-greater control in a manner similar to climbing Arnstein’s Ladder of Citizen Participation.